MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Service workers are the key technology behind PWAs, enabling scenarios like offline support, advanced caching, and background tasks previously limited to native apps.

-A service worker is a special JavaScript file that intercepts network requests from your web app and serves the requested resources from a cache.
-Service workers run in the background and performs tasks like push notifications, background fetch, icon badging, and more \(even when your PWA is not running\).

-For more info, see the comprehensive [Using Service Workers][MDNUsingServiceWorkers] guide and [Service Worker API][MDNServiceWorkerApi] reference.
+Service workers are background tasks that intercept network requests from your web app.
+They can perform tasks, even when your PWA is not running, such as serving requested resources from a cache, sending push notifications, running background fetch tasks, badging icons, and so on.
+Service workers are defined in a special JavaScript file.
+For more information, see [Using Service Workers][MDNUsingServiceWorkers] and [Service Worker API][MDNServiceWorkerApi].

 For this tutorial, use the **Cache-first network** service worker recipe from [PWA Builder][PwaBuilderServiceWorker].